MCheroajdN/DesignADatabaseFromScratch/README.md

-# Building A Database of Books pulishing
+# Building A Database of Books publishing
 To design a database on a topic of your choice completely from scratch!

 ## Requirements: